sunpy/sunpy/docs/tutorial/timeseries.rst

     >>> my_timeseries.columns  # doctest: +REMOTE_DATA
     ['xrsa', 'xrsb']

-"xrsa" denotes the short wavelength channel of the XRS data which contains emission between 0.5 and 4 Angstroms.
+"xrsa" denotes the short wavelength channel of the XRS data which contains emission between 0.5 and 4 Angstrom.
 To pull out the just the data corresponding to this column, we can use the :meth:`~sunpy.timeseries.GenericTimeSeries.quantity` method:

 .. code-block:: python